Kroklion/k-blender-tools/README.md

 - Location: Edit Mode, Weight Paint, Vertex Paint, Texture Paint.
 - Category: 3D View.
 - Note: Disabled by default.
 Can be enabled in add‑on preferences.

+### `centerline_align.py`

+**Align Mesh to Axis (Best-Fit Plane)**

+- Computes a best‑fit plane from the selected vertices.
+    Rotates the mesh so the plane’s normal aligns with a chosen global axis (X, Y, or Z).
+    Optionally recenters the selection on the origin along that axis.
+- Use e.g. when an imported model is not properly aligned:
+  - Select the center loop
+  - Run the operator
+- Location: 3D View > Edit Mode > Mesh > Align to Axis (Best-Fit Plane).
+- Category: Mesh.

 ---